Bondi Beach |

 In Bondi Junction it's all high rise and office blocks these days; very little old stuff remains.
 However some of the old buildings are amazing to behold.

-Just to get started, one idea is a walk down Bondi Road to Bondi Beach.
+Just to get started, a good idea idea is a walk down Bondi Road to Bondi Beach.

 Walk across to the Sydney Harbour at Rose Bay

 Cross the road and walk along O'Sullivan Road, with the golf course on your right.
-It's about six blocks to the harbour.
+It's about six blocks to the harbour with lots of leafy trees and shade.
 You will come to a small shopping centre at Plumer Road, with two good cafes, a newsagent and a cake shop.
 At this point you can see the harbour at the end of O'Sullivan Road.

 When you reach the harbour, there is yet another cafe.
 Cross over and turn right, walk along the esplanade until you reach the Rose Bay shopping centre, about 4 blocks.